oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 * Delete and recreate a Kubernetes namespace that the WebLogic operator manages.

 #### Adding a Kubernetes namespace for the operator to manage
 When you want a WebLogic operator deployment to manage a namespace, you need to add a namespace to the domainNamespaces list of the operator.
-Note that the namespace has to be already created, say using the "kubectl create" command.
+Note that the namespace has to be already created, say using the `kubectl create` command.

 By adding the namespace to the domainNamespaces list, it tells the operator deployment or runtime to initialize the necessary Kubernetes resources for the namespace so that the operator is ready to host WebLogic domain resources.

-Given that the operator is running and managing the "default" namespace, the following example helm command adds namespace "ns1" to the domainNamespaces list, where "weblogic-operator" is the release name and "kubernetes/charts/weblogic-operator" is the location of the helm charts of the operator.
+Given that the operator is running and managing the `default` namespace, the following example helm command adds namespace `ns1` to the `domainNamespaces` list, where `weblogic-operator` is the release name and `kubernetes/charts/weblogic-operator` is the location of the helm charts of the operator.

 ```
 $ helm upgrade \